 Make a batch of these cookies as an iconic after-school snack (you could turn on an episode of Leave It to Beaver to enjoy with these old fashioned cookies).
 You can purchase jam for this recipe or make a batch of your own easy freezer jam to use.

 They’re also a great holiday cookie for entertaining or gift giving.
 With the red jam, they’re a happy holiday party cookie.
+If you like fruit cookies, you should also try my Oatmeal Blueberry Cookies.

 It’s easy to make the cookies ahead, freeze them and then just add the jam when you’re ready to serve them.